-Just received your first payslip?
-Excited about being paid, but not quite sure what all the amounts on your payslip mean?
+Not quite sure what all the amounts on your payslip mean?
 We've got a handy guide to help you make sure you're being paid correctly - and to make sure you understand your payslip.

 Hover over the payslip below to find out more info about each of the sections.

-The most common issues that people have when they first enter the workforce, or receive their first pay from a new employer concern taxes.
+If it's your first job, or you've moved on from somewhere else, some of the most common issues that people have when they first enter the workforce, or receive their first pay from a new employer concern taxes.
 Here are some useful hints to make the transition easier:

 - Make sure you're paying the right kind of tax - use the information above to make sure you're paying the right rate.
 You can also use this handy, free calculator to check.